Section 1

 "Write LinkedIn post from newsletter content using brand voice"

-The body of your skill file is just instructions, but how you write them matters.
-Claude follows specific, action-oriented language better than vague guidance.
+The body of your skill is where the task gets done.
+Claude follows specific, action-oriented language much better than vague guidance.
+Rewrite anything abstract into something concrete.

 Vague